A field element ω is a primitive

 This says that

-This factorization tells us that there is an element of order in the group
+This factorization tells us that there is an element of order

 .
 It happens that 11 is one of the primitive